PajaritoMoyqi/PajaritoMoyqi/README.md

   - [ ] Architecture 2 - 15 (How to be a good programmer)
   - [ ] github repository name change & git remote url change
   - [ ] reference format modify
+  - [x] first issue
+  - [x] more than 1% of issue
+  - [x] improve Blog git flow
+  - [x] Make Projects and Issues flow for Blog repo
+  - [x] Blog Issues labeling
+  - [ ] Make Projects and Issues flow for Daily Inspiration repo
+  - [ ] Make Projects and Issues flow for Writings repo

 - 단장기 목표 ( ~ 23.
 4. 30 )
   - [x] My Spanish blog 고민